maxcountryman/flask-uploads/README.rst

 Notes on this package
 ---------------------

-This is an independently maintained version of `Flask-Uploads` based on the 0.2.1 version of the original, but also including four years of unreleased changes - at least not released to PyPi.
+This is an independently maintained version of `Flask-Uploads` based on the 0.2.1 version of the original, but also including four years of unreleased changes, at least not released to PyPi.

 Noteworthy is the fix for the `Werkzeug` API change.